OTF — System Innovations Grant

 grant_single_labels|admissibility

-- The lead organization must be a charitable organization or foundation registered with the Canada Revenue Agency, or a not-for-profit corporation without share capital, or a First Nation, Chartered Community Council, or Inuit community.
+- The lead organization must be a charitable organization or foundation registered with the Canada Revenue Agency or a not-for-profit corporation without share capital incorporated in a Canadian jurisdiction.

-- The organization must have a primary presence and reputation for delivering programs and services with direct community benefit in Ontario.
+- The lead organization must have a primary purpose, presence, and reputation for delivering community benefit programs in Ontario.

-- The organization must demonstrate financial capacity to manage OTF funds and complete the proposed project.
+- The lead organization must demonstrate financial capacity to manage the grant funds as per OTF’s Financial Need and Health of Applicants Policy.

-- The organization must be incorporated as a not-for-profit for a minimum of 5 years at the time of application submission.
+- The organization must have been incorporated as a not for profit for at least 5 years at the time of application.

-- The lead organization must have a clear mandate and track record for serving and engaging youth between the ages of 12-29.
+- The lead organization must have a track record of serving and engaging youth aged 12-29.

-- The organization must not have an active System Innovations grant.
+- The lead organization should not have an active System Innovations grant.

-- The collaborative must reflect the communities served in its mandate, leadership, and staff teams.
+- The collaborative must reflect the communities it serves, including in its mandate, leadership, and staff teams, and involve diverse organizations.

 grant_eligibility_criteria|who_can_apply